 The Parthenon is one of the most iconic structures in the history of Western civilization.
 It stands in splendor on Acropolis Hill in Athens as it has for 2,500 years.
-Experts believe that the ingenuity of the Parthenon’s construction has allowed it to miraculously survive the ravages of time, nature, and mankind.
+Experts believe that the Parthenon’s construction ingenuity has enabled it to miraculously survive the ravages of time, nature, and mankind.

-For decades, engineers, architects, and scientists have wondered exactly how this ingenious structure has successfully stood the test of time to continue to tower majestically over the Greek capital.
+Engineers, architects, and scientists have been wondering for decades how this ingenious structure has stood the test of time and continues to tower majestically over Greece’s capital.

 This architectural and engineering wonder, with its height, width, and depth defining the very concept of perfect proportion, has kept its secrets for many centuries since its completion in the year 438 BC—that is, until engineers and architects recently revealed the Parthenon‘s design and construction secrets.

 The Acropolis Parthenon’s design eccentricities are its strengths.

 Several studies have found that despite the fact that the temple of the Parthenon does not even have a foundation it has triple anti-seismic protection which is responsible for keeping it upright after the many earthquakes and upheavals of the past 25 centuries.

 According to civil engineer Niki Timotheou, studies of its architectural and structural form have shown that the Ancients had already discovered what we today call “seismic insulation.”